google/starlark-go/doc/spec.md

 ```

 <!-- The above rule, and the rule that forbids if-statements and loops at
-     toplevel, exist to ensure that there is exactly one statement
+     top level, exist to ensure that there is exactly one statement
      that binds each global variable, which makes cross-referenced
      documentation more useful, the designers assure me, but
      I am skeptical that it's worth the trouble. -->